Calliari/cloudformation-templates/README.md

 #### aws_cf_template dir have temapltes to create a VPV.
 (The templates are in yml and json format)
 These templates are the same but one writeen in JSON and the another in YML.
-The templater will create the following resources:
+The templates will create the following resources:
 - VPC: 1
 - public subnets: 2
 - private subnets: 2
-- internate gateway
+- internate gateway: 1
-- NAT gateway
+- NAT gateway: 1
-- a route table actached to a private sub
+- a route table actached to a private subnet: 1
-- a route table attadhed to a public sub
+- a route table attadhed to a public subnet: 1
-- the ACLs for each subnet
+- the ACLs for each subnet created

 #### aws_cf_template_1 dir contain a temaplte to create a VPC and an ec2